 Larry Shannon is the government affairs director for the Washington State Association for Justice, since 1994.
 He oversees WSAJ’s state and federal legislative, electoral, and public affairs priorities.
-Larry has helped WSAJ’s 2,300-member attorneys build WSAJ into one of the nation’s leading justice advocacy organizations.
+Shannon has helped WSAJ’s 2,400-member attorneys build WSAJ into one of the nation’s leading justice advocacy organizations.

-Larry has been a top strategic advisor to the American Association for Justice (AAJ) and state justice organizations nationally.
+Shannon has been a top strategic advisor to the American Association for Justice (AAJ) and state justice organizations nationally.
 In 2014, he received the prestigious AAJ Partner of the Year Award for his vigorous advocacy for AAJ and the civil justice system.
-When he is not representing WSAJ before the Washington State Legislature, Larry travels throughout the state to meet with WSAJ’s prestigious Eagle members who are responsible for sustaining WSAJ’s highly regarded government affairs program.
+When he is not representing WSAJ before the Washington State Legislature, Shannon travels throughout the state to meet with WSAJ’s prestigious EAGLE members who are responsible for sustaining WSAJ’s highly regarded government affairs program.

 A native of the Seattle area, he graduated from the University of Washington with a degree in political science and history.
 He lives in Seattle with his wife Jan Simonds.
 They have three grown children.

-Larry is an avid coach and advocate for youth sports.
+Shannon is an avid coach and advocate for youth sports.
 He is president and founder of the Ballard American Legion athletic program.
-When he’s not working on his cabins on Indianola, Larry can be found in a coffee shop schooling friends and colleagues on the merits of case law, history, basketball and baseball.
-In fact, when it comes to coffee and lively conversation, Larry is a lot like baseball.
+When he’s not working on his cabins on Indianola, Shannon can be found in a coffee shop schooling friends and colleagues on the merits of case law, history, basketball and baseball.
+In fact, when it comes to coffee and lively conversation, Shannon is a lot like baseball.
 There are no limits.
 There are only innings.

 Member Services Director

-Sara is a graduate of Gonzaga University of School of Law (2002) in Spokane and holds a B.A. in political science from the University of Washington (1996).
+Crumb is a graduate of Gonzaga University of School of Law in Spokane and holds a B.A. in political science from the University of Washington.
 She has been a member of the Washington State Bar Association since 2003.

 Seattle Office Receptionist